 - Colleges, Universities, and Professional Schools

-Certificate- and degree-granting institutions represent the primary industry for higher education administrators.
-Professionals can occupy roles in various settings, including human resources, admissions, residential life, and student affairs and development.
+Colleges and universities are the primary employers for higher education administrators.
+Professionals can work in human resources, admissions, residential life, student affairs, and development.

 - Junior Colleges

 Also known as community colleges, junior colleges offer associate degrees, certificates, and noncredit courses.
-Due to the nature of their funding, junior colleges predominantly enroll low-income students.
-To support these underserved learners, administrators need to develop specialized skills through degree concentrations and electives.
+Due to the nature of their funding, junior colleges predominantly enroll lower-income students.
+To support these underserved learners, administrators must develop specialized skills.